-Stopping at Phœnixville and Reading only.
+Stopping at Phonixville and Reading only.
 Connecting with the Cattawissa, Williamsport, and Erie, and Williamsport and Elmira Railroad; arriving at Elmira at 4 o'clock P. M., connecting with New York and Erie and Buffalo; and from thence, via.
 Steamers on Lake Erie, or on Lake Shore Railroad, to Cleveland, Toledo, Monroe, Sandusky and Detroit.
-Also, with Elmira, Canandaigua with New York Central Railroad, East and West, and at Suspension Bridge with the Great Western and Michigan Central Railroad for Detroit, Chicago, St. Louis, and all points in Canada and Western States.
+Also, with Elmira, Canandaigus with New York Central Railroad, East and West, and at Suspension Bridge with the Great Western and Michigan Central Railroad for Detroit, Chicago, St. Louis, and all points in Canada and Western States.
 Only one change of Baggage between Philadelphia and Canada or the Lakes.
+DAY EXPRESS-Tea at Port Clinton.
+Passengers purchasing Tickets by this Line have the privilege of stopping at any of the above points, and resuming their seats at pleasure.